virteal/kudocracy/README.md

 Who are you?
 --------
-My name is Jean-Hugues Robert, @jhr.
-I am a 49 years old software developper from Corsica (the island where Napoleon was born).
+My name is Jean-Hugues Robert, (jhr on twitter).
+I am a 50 years old software developper from Corsica (the island where Napoleon was born).
 When I found out about Delegative Democracy, I liked that.
 I think that it would be a good thing to apply it broadly using modern technologies, technologies that people now use all over the world.

 Jean-Hugues, March 2015.